 - Invest in a roof rake when there has been a large amount of snow.
 Be sure to follow safety guidelines when using this.

 If ice dams have caused damage to your home, call the professionals like Pro-Care at (781) 933-7400 – Toll Free (800) 660-1973, or find our contact page on our website.
-In most cases Pro-Care can remove the ice dams to prevent further interior water damage.
 We will also dry your home or business to prevent further water damage and mold growth.